 Let Us Help

-Kerry Convention Bureau is a Non-Profit Organisation dedicated to promoting Kerry in the South West of Ireland as a diverse and inspiring business tourism destination.
+Kerry Convention Bureau is a Non-Profit Organisation dedicated to promoting Kerry in the South West of Ireland as a diverse and inspiring business events destination.

-Working closely together with our members and industry partners, our objective is to engage with event planners to create awareness of what Kerry has to offer for all types of MICE events and to provide a wide range of services and practical supports which will meet the needs and requirements of meeting planners, event organisers and conference ambassadors.
+Working closely together with our members and industry partners, our objective is to engage with event planners to create awareness of what Kerry has to offer for all types of MICE events and to provide a wide range of services and practical supports which will meet the needs and requirements of meeting planners, event organisers and Kerry Ambassadors.

 Kerry Convention Bureau offers a free and impartial service facilitating connections to passionate, local suppliers who are committed to working together to make your event a success.

-Our region wide membership comprises of local venues, hotels, activity providers, travel companies and conference organisers who have joined forces to attract international meetings, conferences and incentives to the area.
+Our region wide membership comprises of local venues, hotels, activity providers, travel companies and event organisers who have joined forces to attract international and national meetings, conferences and incentives to the area.
 A dedicated team of professionals at Kerry Convention Bureau are on hand to help event organisers bid for and host a successful MICE event in Kerry.